AAAEEEE/covid19-sounds-neurips/README.md

 ## Code

-Our models are implemented by Python3 with Tensorflow.
-We provide the necessary code to reproduce our results.
+Our models are implemented in Python 3 using Tensorflow.
+We provide the necessary code to reproduce our results with the following environment:

-Requirements: setup.py (requirements.txt)
+`setup.py (requirements.txt)`

 ### Automatic audio quality check